jeromeetienne/three.js/WHATHASBEENDONE.md

   - there are 3 occurences
     - TODO put the list here
   - estimation: one or two days
+- removed 2 dead objects: arrow and link object
 - later tasks:
   - remove code duplication and unify the code between mobile and 4d studio e.g. 2 viewers atm
   - write automatized tests
   - generate api documentation with jsdoc
+  - where to put the viewport